git-truck/git-truck/README.md

 _or using yarn:_ `yarn dev`

 This starts the app in development mode, rebuilding assets on file changes.

 **Note:**
-The remix development server does not watch `server.ts` for changes, so if you are testing

-**Note:**
 If you want to provide args to the parser, you need to run remix and node separately in two different terminals: